glyfo/glyclt/README.md

 + Everything is an Account
 + Programs are Accounts
-+ Smart Program are Stateless
++ Program are Stateless
 + Data & Program are separate
 + System Program support Account creation
++ Program are owners of Acccount created
 + PDA is a Account wihtout PK signed
 + Token Program support Token creation. ( Funglble & No-Fungible support )